Improving mathematical learning

 The day will be led by Jo Boaler and Cathy Williams from Stanford University with the aim of supporting teachers with tools, strategies, and opportunities for collaborative team planning in order to incorporate ideas into classroom learning spaces to foster positive math identities and growth mindsets in students.

 Please note both professional development days have the same agenda and content, please book your preferred date.
-Times on Friday are later to allow for train travel into Ballarat.
-The Goods Shed is located adjacent to the Ballarat Train Centre.
+Times on Friday are later to allow for travel into Ballarat.
+The Goods Shed is located adjacent to the Ballarat Train Station.

 Lunch and refreshments provided.